Books For Treats

 Click on the image for a clearer view

-Spry Health magazine mentioned Books For Treats October 2009.
+Spry Health magazine mentioned Books for Treats.
 This magazine is distributed to 9 million households in national newspapers.

 Since Halloween 2001, we’ve given up to 10,000 books each year to excited, costumed Willow Glen trick-or-treaters.
 Then-Mayor Ron Gonzales, then-Councilman Ken Yeager, Mayor Chuck Reed and Councilman Pierluigi Oliverio joined us in greeting the kids and happy parents..